 That’s why everyone needs to be ready for anything.
 Your portfolio should have companies that are going to soar in bull markets.
 But it should also have some hedges against recessions.

 That’s exactly how my partner, Briton Ryle, and I have set up our investing community’s model portfolio.
-And throughout the course of the year, as markets fell and rallied, our average gain barely dropped below 70%.
+And throughout the course of 2019, as markets fell and rallied and fell again, our average gain barely dropped below 70%.

 That doesn’t mean some of our stocks didn’t drop.
 Some did.
 But thanks to our balanced investments, our defensive stocks rallied and at times our overall gain rose as the market fell.

-If you’re interested in learning more about our investing community and our wildly successful portfolio (it’s beat the market seven times over since we founded it), click on this link.
+If you’re interested in learning more about our investing community and our wildly successful portfolio (it has beat the market every year since we founded The Wealth Advisory).

 You can learn how we do business and get all the details on one of our most lucrative investments.

 If you decide to join us, Brit and I will be there to help you every step of the way.

 But if you decide you’d rather wade into these uncertain markets alone, then please take the advice I just gave you to heart before the next recession really does come.